Streamline-Essentials/StreamlineCore/README.md

 1. Look on the wiki: [**click here**](https://wiki.plas.host/streamline)
 2. Get in touch on the Streamline Discord: [**click here**](https://dsc.gg/streamline)
 3. Submit a bug on the issue tracker (this is rarely checked): [**click here**](https://github.com/Streamline-Essentials/StreamlineCore/issues)

-# StreamlineCore API
-## What does the `StreamlineCore API` allow for?
-- Friendly API to create your own addons
-- `RATAPI` (Replace A Thing API)
-    - This is an API that gives you the ability to easily and efficiently add your own placeholders (similar to `PlaceholderAPI`), but for **both** proxies and backends.
-- Reload ability
-    - `Streamline` works with reloads to prevent proxy and backend restarts.